-If one of your New Year’s resolutions was getting a new job, rethinking your LinkedIn strategy is a super place to start.
+If one of your New Year’s resolutions was getting a new job, rethinking your LinkedIn for job search strategy is a super place to start.
 Founder and CEO of the Human Workplace, Liz Ryan, says that you can get a lot more out of LinkedIn than just a static social resume parking spot.
-If you put these steps into action, you can make LinkedIn do a lot of the tedious legwork for you while helping you connect with decision makers at your target companies.
+If you put these steps into action, you can make LinkedIn do a lot of the tedious legwork for you.
+In addition, it will help you connect with decision makers at your target companies.

 How To Use LinkedIn for Job Search

-- Ask your connections.
-If any of your first-degree connections are linked with people in any of your target companies, ask what they know about the company, the culture, and find out what you can about your potential hiring manager.
+If any of your first-degree connections are linked with people in any of your target companies ask! what they know about the company, the culture, and find out what you can about your potential hiring manager.

 Ask for an introduction!

 LinkedIn can help you jump over the HR department wall if you have a first-degree connection who is connected to someone in your target company.
 Just navigate to your target person and click on the drop down arrow to the right of the “Connect” button and click “Get Introduced.”
 Then your first-degree friend can help facilitate that introduction.